 Without further ado, let’s begin with the titles that almost made it onto the list as full entries.

 The following nominees very nearly made it onto this list proper, but just scraped by outside of the Top 15, for various reasons.
 They are as follows:

 Capcom: For every Resident Evil 6 and Street Fighter microtransactions scandal, there’s been an RE:2 Remake, Monster Hunter World, and DMC V. All we want is consistency Capcom!

 No Man’s Sky: After launching in an abysmal state that would have made it worthy of this list, No Man’s Sky has consistently released free DLC that has slowly transformed it into the kind of game it was meant to be all along.

 Star Wars video games: This needs to be mentioned for the loss of potential we all experienced these past ten years.
 While the decade ended on the formidable Jedi: Fallen Order, what did we experience for the remainder?
 A Kinect game?
 A LEGO title?
 Two mediocre Battlefront games?
 The Star Wars IP should print money, as it did in the 2000s, and the fact that it didn’t get enough games this decade is a travesty.

 Google Stadia: The console-less console had one of the worst launches possible, with almost all Google’s promises of what streaming gaming could be like going down in flames.
-From the strange business model for games, to the low quality streams and stuttering gameplay, to the streaming console requiring you to order physical hardware from Google, it was a mess of poor decisions.
-The only reason it doesn’t get a proper entry is timing: this only happened a month ago at time of writing, and we need more time to see how this plays out.
+From the strange business model for games to the low-quality streams and stuttering gameplay to the streaming console requiring you to order physical hardware from Google, it was a mess of poor decisions.
+The only reason it doesn’t get a proper entry is timing: this only happened a month ago at the time of writing, and we need more time to see how this plays out.